"Building Stories" by Chris Ware won a leading four Eisner Awards on Friday.Link

 "Saga," by writer Brian K. Vaughan and Fiona Staples, won three Eisner Awards on Friday night.
 (Fiona Staples / Image Comics)Link

-"Hawkeye" artist David Aja won awards for both his covers and interior art.
-Series writer Matt Fraction was also a nominee.
+"Hawkeye" writer Matt Fraction is a 2014 Eisner Award nominee.
 (David Aja / Marvel)Link

 "Bandette," by the husband-and-wife team of Paul Tobin and Colleen Coover won for digital comic.
 (Monkeybrain Comics)Link